- Quick Start

 This convention is not a requirement.
 We find

-Id suffix short yet meaningful for building a rich
+Id suffix short yet meaningful for

-that future version of the framework tools will use the
+best.
+Please note that future version of the framework tools will use the

-Id suffix of the types and
+Id suffix of the

 A command is defined as an imperative: